facebook/docusaurus/website/docs/advanced/routing.md

 If `trailingSlash` is set to `false`, the build would emit `intro.html` instead of `intro/index.html`.

 All HTML files will reference its JS assets using absolute URLs, so in order for the correct assets to be located, you have to configure the `baseUrl` field.
-Note that `baseUrl` doesn't affect how the files are emitted at all: the base URL is one level above the Docusaurus routing system.
+Note that `baseUrl` doesn't affect the emitted bundle's file structure: the base URL is one level above the Docusaurus routing system.
 You can see the aggregate of `url` and `baseUrl` as the actual location of your Docusaurus site.

 For example, the emitted HTML would contain links like `<link rel="preload" href="/assets/js/runtime~main.7ed5108a.js" as="script">`.
 Because absolute URLs are resolved from the host, if the bundle placed under the path `https://example.com/base/`, the link will point to `https://example.com/assets/js/runtime~main.7ed5108a.js`, which is, well, non-existent.
-By specifying `/base/` as base URL, the link will now point to `/base/assets/js/runtime~main.7ed5108a.js`.
+By specifying `/base/` as base URL, the link will correctly point to `/base/assets/js/runtime~main.7ed5108a.js`.

 Localized sites have the locale as part of the base URL as well.
 For example, `https://docusaurus.io/zh-CN/docs/advanced/routing/` has base URL `/zh-CN/`.